s0yun/JobManagement/README.md

 Example structure below.

 ```
-# Location for the application folders to be stored
+# Location for the application folders to be stored, this can be made during the inital configuration.
 '~/Documents/Employment/Job-Search/'

 # Location of a Cover Letter